AndreRudolph/impulsephp-doc/docs/client/introduction.md

 - [Learn more about components](#advanced_topics)

 <h4><a id="introduction">Introduction</a></h4>
+Since the Impulse PHP Framework is also partly a client side framework, it comes with its own javascript (typescript) engine.
+It allows to add and / or modify core services as well as adding your own customized components.

 The Impulse PHP Framework comes with its own javascript (typescript) engine and many possibilities for developers to create their own components.

 Every server component is mapped to a client side component.
 This article covers the basics for rendering and updating components aswell as creating and handling event listeners.